 The New Norway Spartans are a very proud family!

 We strive for the success of all students in New Norway School by serving their educational needs.
-It is our responsibility to ensure that all New Norway School students be provided with the best education possible so that they may become self-reliant, responsible, caring and contributing members of society.
+It is our responsibility to ensure that all New Norway School students are provided with the best education possible so that they may become self-reliant, responsible, caring, and contributing members of society.

 Facts and Figures

 from the book ‘Memory Opens The Door’ published in 1972.
 (The material combined in ‘Memory Opens The Door’ was gathered and compiled by the combined efforts of the members of the New Norway Community Club and interested friends and relatives of our early pioneers.)

 The first New Norway School was built in 1897.
 The school was constructed from logs and was one mile away from the townsite.
 Sometime later, a metal frame school was built in the same location.
 The population of the school and crowded conditions began increasing which led to the construction of a two-room school in the village in 1922.

 The second school was later moved into the village by Robert Rassmuson.
 He used a stump puller to drag the school across the field.
 This method was slow and tedious, yet effective.
 It then became the U.F.A hall, where Christmas concerts, plays, wrestling matches, and many other things were held.
 Subsequently, it became Arnold’s shoe and sport shop and was sometimes used as a summer home.